valentinkononov/cv/index.md

 ## Story

 I've been working in software development since 2008.
-Initially from C++ and .NET background, I grew into management of projects inside EPAM Systems company, was involved into company processes at some level.
+Initially from C++ and .NET background, I grew into management of projects inside EPAM Systems company, was involved into company processes at some level, working with people, building growth and career plans.
 Later I pivoted into more technical roles, code writing, architecture and technical leadership.
 Gained experience with number of modern technologies and stacks.

 Now I dedicate more time to architecture design and coding, but keep also working on team leadership.
 I'm experienced in web development with Typescript and Javascript, Angular and React.